Subaru Crosstrek Insurance Rates

 Wyoming | $1,072 | -$132 | -11.0% |

-Using high physical damage deductibles could save up to $460 annually, while buying higher liability limits will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $345 more each year.
+Opting for high physical damage deductibles can save as much as $460 every year, whereas increasing liability limits will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $345 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |